-4. Introduce Whoops the Monkey & the Killer Whale
+4. Introduce Whoops-a-Daisy & the Killer Whale

-Dan Woods, who was CTO at a startup where I worked in the 1990’s, developed the cheapest, most effective system for encouraging praise and criticism on a team that I’ve ever seen.
+Dan Woods, who was CTO at a startup where I worked in the 1990s, developed the cheapest, most effective system for encouraging praise and criticism on a team that I’ve ever seen.

 The idea was to get people from the team to stand up and talk about some extraordinary work they’d seen somebody else do.
 The winner of the whale the previous week decided who deserved the whale this week.

 The stories started pouring out.
 Plausible deniability goes a long way — now people could pretend they weren’t copping to my corny stuffed animal, they really wanted that $20!

 The stories that the Killer Whale and Whoops elicited were my favorite part of most all-hands meetings.
 We all learned a lot in that 15 minutes, and everyone received a strong message that feedback was encouraged.

-5. Conduct skip level meetings
+5. Conduct speak-truth-to-power meetings to encourage feedback

 One of the most helpful suggestions I ever got as a manager came from Roxana Wales, who worked at NASA and then in Learning and Development at Google.
 She told me that one of the most important things any “manager of managers” could do to foster a culture of feedback was to have so-called “skip-level meetings.”

 You have to find ways to help people speak truth to power.

 I know, I know, this is the opposite of clean escalation.
 It also has the potential to turn into a gripe session or to disempower the manager.
-So skip level meetings must be conducted extremely carefully.
+So these meetings must be conducted extremely carefully.

 Given these risks, why have these conversations at all?
 The reason is that when there is a power imbalance, requiring clean escalation is sometimes not realistic.
 What percentage of people actually tell their boss what they really think?
 Certainly not the majority.